-Knowledge Provenance (KP) is proposed in [Fox & Huang 2003] to address the problem of how to determine the validity and origin of web information by introducing standards and methods for modeling and maintaining the evolution and validity of information/knowledge on the web.
-Four levels of KP have been identified.
+Philosophically, we believe the web will always be a morass of uncertain and incomplete information, and the majority of it generated manually.
+But we also believe that it is possible to annotate web content to create islands of certainty.
+Towards this end, four levels of KP have been identified.
 Level 1 (Static KP) focuses on provenance of static and certain information; Level 2 (Dynamic KP) considers how the validity of information may change over time; Level 3 (Uncertain KP) considers information whose validity is inherently uncertain; Level 4 (Judgment-based KP) focuses on social processes necessary to support provenance.
-Static KP has been studied in [Fox & Huang 2003].
+Static KP has been studied in [7] and uncertain KP has been studied in [11].

 This paper focuses on Dynamic KP.

-In the real world, the truth value of a proposition may change over time.
+In the real world, the validity of information may change over time.
 Consider the supply chain, the prices of products change over time, inventory changes over time, warehouse space changes over time, etc. For example, a computer retailer receives a proposition from its CPU supplier stating "150 Intel P4 Processors at 3.06GHZ available" (valid from 2003-04-14 to 2003-05-16), which is true in the specified period, but may be false before or after the period.
-This paper introduces Dynamic Knowledge Provenance to address the problem of how to determine the truth values of web propositions that change over time.
+This paper introduces Dynamic Knowledge Provenance to address the problem of how to determine the validity of information that changes over time.

-The content of this paper is organized as follows: Section 2 reviews the basic concepts of Static KP; Section 3 provides motivating scenarios for Dynamic Knowledge Provenance.
-Section 4 presents Dynamic KP ontology.
-Section 5 introduces the implementation and example.
-Finally, we provide a summary and a view on future work in section 6.
+The content of this paper is organized as follows: Section 2 discusses related research; Section 3 reviews the basic concepts of Static KP; Section 4 provides motivating scenarios for Dynamic Knowledge Provenance.
+Section 5 presents Dynamic KP ontology.
+Section 6 introduces the implementation and example.
+Finally, we provide a summary and a view on future work in section 7.